🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 def two_band_hall_coefficient(n_e, mu_e, n_h, mu_h):

-"""Hall coefficient of two-band model"""
+"""Hall coefficient in the two-band model"""

 e = 1.60218e-19